Agoric/documentation/main/guides/js-programming/notifiers.md

 ### SubscriptionKit

-Use the `SubscriptionKit` for pub-sub operations, where subscribers should see each published value starting when the subscribe.
-The producer can be described as the publisher and publishes iteration values with the publication using the `IterationObserver` API.
-Subscribers consume the published iteration values with the subscription using the `AsyncIterable` API.
-Since each published value is sent to all subscribers, `SubscriptionKit` generally should not be used with rapidly produced values.
+Use `makeSubscriptionKit()` for pub-sub operations, where subscribers should see each published value starting when they subscribe.
+The producer can be described as the publisher and publishes iteration values with the `publication` using the `IterationObserver` API.
+Subscribers consume the published iteration values with the `subscription` using the `AsyncIterable` API.
+Since each published value is sent to all subscribers, `makeSubscriptionKit()` generally should not be used with rapidly-produced values.

 An iteration’s suffix subset is defined by its starting point in the original iteration, which can be a non-final value or a termination.
 The suffix subset has exactly the original iteration’s members from its starting point to and including its termination.
-For example, if the original is { 2 5 9 13 Fail } with Fail as the termination and a starting point at 9, the subset is { 9 13 Fail }.
+For example, if the original is { 2 5 9 13 Fail } with Fail as the termination, the subset from a starting point of 9 is { 9 13 Fail }.

-When a new value becomes available on the original iteration, it promptly becomes available on every suffix subset whose starting point is at or before that value So if the original is { 2 5 9 13 Fail } and 9 becomes available, 9 promptly becomes available to any suffix subset with a starting point of 2, 5, or 9.
-It does not become available to any subset starting at 13 or Fail).
+When a new value becomes available on the original iteration, it promptly becomes available on every suffix subset whose starting point is at or before that value.
+So if the original is { 2 5 9 13 Fail } and 9 is published, 9 promptly
+becomes available to any suffix subset with a starting point of 2, 5, or 9.
+It does not become available to any subset starting at 13 or Fail.

 Each subscription is an `AsyncIterable` that produces any number of `AsyncIterators`.
 These `AsyncIterators` are `SubsciptionIterators` which also